 A traditionally styled, high quality Kent & Stowe Digging Fork made from stainless steel and beautiful ash wood.
-As well as featuring an extended shank for improved strength, this tool also has quality guaranteed with it’s 15 year guarantee.
+As well as featuring an extended shank for improved strength, this tool also has quality guaranteed with it’s 15-year guarantee.
 You might also be interested in this Stainless Steel Long Handled Fork.

-- High quality stainless steel head
+- High quality stainless steel tines for minimal soil adhesion

-- Handle made from beautiful ash wood split to form a traditional YD
+- Handle made from beautiful ash wood split to form a traditional YD for comfort

-- Extended shank for improved strength
+- Extended shank for increased leverage

-- Excellent rust resistance and minimum soil adhesion
+- Excellent rust resistance

 - Smoothed rivets for comfort in use